IvanovIurii/ivanovyura.github.io/_posts/2019-10-25-postgres_locking.md

 Postgres does it automatically, unless you need to write and read to/from the same row simultaneously (transfer/send money at the same time, i.e.).

-But explicit locking can be useful also in bulk update, to avoid deadlocks with other transactions, or some data lost: `SHARE LOCK` - it prevents concurrent data modifications, `LOCK TABLE <table> IN SHARE MODE`;
+But explicit locking can be useful in bulk update, for example, to avoid deadlocks with other transactions, or some data lost: `SHARE LOCK` - it prevents concurrent data modifications, `LOCK TABLE <table> IN SHARE MODE`;

 ---